kentedegrees/vdra/README.md

 ## Linear Regression {#kTparty-linear}

-In order to perform linear regression in a $k^T$-party setting run the following code in the second R session simultaneously with the first R session.
+In order to perform linear regression in a K<sup>T</sup>-party setting run the following code in the second R session simultaneously with the first R session.
 This code is for the analysis center (Data Partner 0).
 In reality, it does not matter which data partner is run first.

 ```r